 Traditional Medical Uses For Boswellia

-In Ayurvedic medicine, boswellia has been traditionally used for infections such as dysentery, ringworm, boils and respiratory infections.
-It was used both internally and topically (applied to the skin).
+Ayurvedic practitioners traditionally used this herb for infections, including dysentery, ringworm, boils, and respiratory concerns.
+They used it internally and applied it topically to the skin.

 Key Health Benefits of Boswellia